jacob187/fake-news-detector/README.md

 ## Model training

-If you wish to train AI model run `python fake_news_distilbert_model_main.py` in the `./models directory`
+If you wish to train AI model run `python fake_news_distilbert_model_main.py` in the `./models` directory.

 - Hardware limitations may prevent the model from training as the code is written.
 - You can adjust the code in `./models/train_model.py` accordingly.

 ## Streamlit Applicaiton

-Navigate to `./streamlit` and run `streamlit run Home.py` to view the streamlit application
+Navigate to `./streamlit` and run `streamlit run Home.py` to view the streamlit application.

 ## Contributions

-Contributions to the Fake News Detector project are encouraged.
-If you would like to contribute, please feel free to open a pull request!
+Contributions are encouraged.
+If you would like to contribute, please feel free to open an issue or create a pull request.